 Which option above has the most profit potential five years from now and why?

 4 – Adoption Predictions

-The last section in our machine learning marketing survey asked executives to predict when AI / ML would be ubiquitous in marketing technologies (even for small businesses).
-Some investors and founders seem to believe that AI will be an integral part of nearly all marketing products of the future – just as nearly all businesses must now have a website, and nearly all businesses must have some kind of CRM.
-We were interested to get a sense of a timeline for this transition.
+The last section in our machine learning marketing survey asked executives to predict when AI / ML would be ubiquitous in marketing technologies, even for small businesses.
+Some investors and founders seem to believe that AI will be an integral part of nearly all marketing products of the future, just as nearly all businesses must now have a website and some kind of CRM.
+We were interested in getting a sense of a time projection for this transition.

 4a – Predicted Date of Ubiquitous AI Integration in Marketing Tech